nick-0101/ghostbar/README.md

 I want to be able to highlight any piece of content on the web, weather that be text or an image, and be able to click a keyboard shortcut to immediately pull up a chatgpt window with that selected text as context.

+## TODO

+Figure out how we can use typescript

 ## Concepts

 - Popup Script (popup.js):